tweag/python-monorepo-example/2017-09-27-array-package.md

 The elegance of `wavefront` is in the recursive definition of the array `arr`.
 In the expression `arr!(i,j-1) + arr!(i-1,j-1) + arr!(i-1,j)`, we access the elements to the left, top, and top-left of the current one by appropriate indexing of the very array that we are currently in the process of defining.
 Such a recursive dependency is only valid for a non-strict data structure.

 ## Boxing
 Unfortunately, the expressiveness of non-strict arrays comes at a price, especially if the array elements are simple numbers.
 Instead of being able to store those numeric elements in-place in the array, non-strict arrays require a *boxed* representation, where the elements are pointers to heap objects containing the numeric values.
 This additional indirection requires extra memory and drastically reduces the efficiency of array access, especially in tight loops.
-The layout difference between an unboxed and a boxed representation is illustrated below.
+The layout difference between an unboxed (left) and a boxed (right) representation is illustrated below.

 ![Minimise Plot](../img/posts/unboxed-vs-boxed.png)